Skip to Content

 Best Places for Rockhounding in the State of Alabama

-Coosa County
+Coosa County:

-Talladega County
+Talladega County:

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

-What Gemstones are Found in Alabama?
+What Gemstones Are Found in Alabama?

-Other gems found in Alabama are amethyst, beryl, onyx, agate, staurolite, tourmaline, turquoise, opal, andalusite, jasper, or garnet.
-Check out the table down below to see what gemstones are found in Alabama and where!
+These are some of the top places for rockhounding in Alabama.
+Check out the table below to see what gemstones are found in Alabama and where!

 GemstonesLocations